2014–2019 · designed by Finot-Conq Architects (naval architecture); Nauta Design (interior) · built by Beneteau

 Coastal

 Designed for it.
-Twin rudders + modern hull form give good control; saildrive ergonomics favour casual coastal cruising.
+Modern chined hull form gives good control; saildrive ergonomics favour casual coastal cruising.

 Offshore